-The National Electricity Market (NEM) serves almost 90% of Australia’s population, but faces significant challenges as electricity generation shifts away from thermal electricity generation, towards a more diverse but intermittent portfolio of fuels, such as wind and solar, backed up by dispatchable generation, such as pumped hydro.
+The National Electricity Market (NEM) serves almost 90% of Australia’s population.
+It faces signiﬁcant challenges as electricity generation shifts away from thermal electricity generation, towards a more diverse but intermittent portfolio of fuels, such as wind and solar, backed up by dispatchable generation, such as pumped hydro.
 The power system is also adapting to changing patterns of consumer demand, predominately caused by the uptake of residential solar power.

 This transition will need to be effectively managed to ensure the reliability, security and affordability of electricity for users.

 In the near-term, there is an opportunity to optimise the NEM by increasing system connectivity, strength and transfer capacity.
-This can defer the need for major capital investment and increase competition in the NEM.

-Near‑term investments in supporting infrastructure, such as network capacity and systems services, will also create a more reliable and secure power system that can better withstand variable consumer demand and unplanned events.
+Near term investments in supporting infrastructure, such as network capacity and systems services, will also create a more reliable and secure power system that can better withstand variable consumer demand and unplanned events.

 The power system’s resilience and reliability can also be enhanced by increasing the capacity to transmit electricity across regions, increasing fuel diversity and geographic coverage.